phranck/CNUserNotification/ReadMe.md

 ##Overview
-`CNUserNotification` is a kind of proxy to give OS X Lion 10.7 „*the same*‟ support for user notifications like OS X Mountain Lion 10.8 it does.
+`CNUserNotification` is a kind of proxy to give OS X Lion 10.7 *„the same‟* support for user notifications like OS X Mountain Lion 10.8 it does.
 It uses a fake notification center that runs just per application.
 The class design and all method signatures are similar to their counterparts of `NSUserNotification`.

 It's not necessary to install *Growl* or other third party libraries.
 It's all build in to get the user notified - Mountain Lion style.